TEACHING ARTIST ROSTER GUIDELINES

 - lifelong learning in the arts through community events, classes and workshops

-- Tennessee Arts Commission arts education training or conferences
+- Tennessee Arts Commission arts education trainings or webinars.

-- Arts education training or conferences offered by other providers.
-Verify eligibility with Tennessee Arts Commission staff
+- Arts education training or conferences offered by other providers–online trainings/conferences are accepted.
+Verify eligibility with Tennessee Arts Commission staff.

 - Classes or workshops to enhance your practice as a teaching artist.
-Verify eligibility with Tennessee Arts Commission staff
+Verify eligibility with Tennessee Arts Commission, Arts Education staff.

 HOW TO APPLY

 The Tennessee Arts Commission hosts the Teaching Artist Roster on the TN Arts Education website.

 Step 1: Verify eligibility with Alicia Fuss, firstname.lastname@example.org